andersonopt/website/content/blog/product-release-notes-7-21-20.md

 ![](/images/buildablearea_form.png)

-More easily remove sections of a site identified as buildable that are too small/isolated for actual development.
+More easily automatically filter out sections of buildable area that are too small/isolated for actual development.

-* In the new Buildable Area Analysis form, select the '**Buildable Area Settings**' tab
+* In the new Buildable Area Analysis form, select the 'Buildable Area Settings' tab
-* Specify a **minimum buildable acreage size**
+* Specify a minimum buildable acreage size
-* Specify how you want us to **remove slivers** (normal and aggressive)
+* Specify how you want us to remove slivers (normal and aggressive)

 ![](/images/buildable_area_settings.png)